KraftyFX/aex-preview/CONTRIBUTING.md

 ```bash
 > npm install
 ```
-## Development
+## Building the Project
 When you're ready to build and test the library go to the VSCode integrated terminal for the `aex` folder and type:
 ```
 > npm start
 ```
 This command will:
-1. Perform an initial compilation of the library
-1. Deploy the library into the `test/lib` project folder
+1. Compile the library in `lib` and deploy it into the `test/lib` folder.
+Ths happens b/c the test project needs the final type definition file to compile correctly.
-1. Compile the test project and copy both the library and the test script file into the After Effects Script directory
+1. Compile the test project and deploy the library AND the test script file into the After Effects Script directory.
-1. Enter watch mode and continuously recompile as changes are made to the library OR the project.
+1. Watch for changes to the library or the test script and redeploy it.

+## Development Workflow
+TODO

 ### Project Structure